GovernorFancyPants/desolaterunner/_posts/race-reports/2016-07-31-race-report-swedish-alpine-ultra-2016.md

 ## Kebnekaise

 Halfway to Keb I meet my brother who have decided to quit the race because of a previous injury.
 I tell him I'll probably join him soon if I can't manage to eat something.
 He wishes me luck and we move on in different directions.
 I keep going and feel a little better, most likely because of the slower pace.
-When I have just a couple of kilometers left to Keb I try to eat a gel and to my suprise it goed well.
+When I have just a couple of kilometers left to Keb I try to eat a gel and to my suprise it goes well.
+This gives me hope and I decide to go on with the competition.
+This is a bigger decision than it might seem because after Keb there is little point to go back, you might as well continue on.

+When I arrive at the Keb base station I notice a runner in the distance and I know it's Sten.
+I check my watch to note the time so I can see approximately how far ahead of me he is and I start the chase.

+## Catching up

+He is about 2-3 minutes ahead of me and I figure he's slowed down a bit so I try to catch him as fast as I can.
+I figure it's better to go hard and have contact fairly soon and then slow down than to have to chase for a long time.

 ![Kebnekaises toppar]({{site.baseurl}}/images/IMG_0948-1.jpg)